 Canadian Philosophical Association

 Academic Interests and Specializations

-At the heart of the scholarly passions lies Logic: the attempt to understand how good reasoning works and how it may be modeled mathematically.
+At the heart of my scholarly passions lies Logic—the attempt to understand how good reasoning works and how it may be modeled mathematically.
 I am especially interested in how the best of scientific reasoning functions and how that kind of reasoning may be applied to religious questions.
 I am also interested in the pragmatics—the ethics and practical rationality—of religious belief.
 I believe we can effectively reason about God using the same sort of reasoning used in the sciences.
 And I believe that some substantial religious beliefs are practically, ethically, and rationally justified.

 Courses Regularly Taught

 PHIL 125 Introduction to Logic

 PHIL 220 Symbolic Logic